- In this course you will learn about the measles virus.

 The purpose of this Measles course is to inform nurses about the signs and symptoms, diagnosis, treatment, and public health implications of measles despite its intersection with the anti-vaccination movement.

-Measles (Rubeola) is an infectious virus that affects predominantly children.
-It can have affect many systems leading to life-threatening pneumonia and/or encephalitis.
-Many healthcare practitioners are inexperienced the disease as it was rare in the U.S. prior to the current anti-vaccination movement.
-In this course we will discuss the diagnosis and treatment of Measles.
-We will discuss strategies used to educate families so that they may make an educated vaccination decision.
+Measles (Rubeola) is an infectious virus that predominantly affects children.
+It can affect many systems leading to life-threatening pneumonia or encephalitis.
+Many healthcare practitioners are inexperienced with the disease as it was rare in the U.S. prior to the current anti-vaccination movement.
+In this course we will discuss the diagnosis and treatment of measles.
+We will discuss strategies used to educate families to make an educated vaccination decision.

 The History of Measles